Programie/Tracky/README.md

 Create a `.env.local` file in the application root (i.e. the one containing this readme file).
 You may take a look at the [.env.sample](.env.sample) file for an example and some documentation about the available variables.

 In case of the Docker setup, you may also specify the variables as environment variables for the container.

+Create a `config.yaml` file in the `config` folder (next to the [defaults.yaml](config/defaults.yaml)) and configure your API key/token.
+Take a look at the [defaults.yaml](config/defaults.yaml) for possible parameters and their default values.

+**Note:** At least the API key/token for the used data providers must be configured!
+Otherwise, the application will not function correctly.

 ## Database